ggerganov/imtui/README.md

 This library is 99.9% based on the popular [Dear ImGui](https://github.com/ocornut/imgui) library.
 ImTui simply provides an [ncurses](https://en.wikipedia.org/wiki/Ncurses) interface in order to draw and interact with widgets in the terminal.
 The entire Dear ImGui interface is available out-of-the-box.

-For a basic usage of ImTui, check one of the available samples:
+For basic usage of ImTui, check one of the available samples:

 - [example_ncurses0](https://github.com/ggerganov/imtui-wip/blob/master/src/example_ncurses0.cpp)
 - [example_ncurses1](https://github.com/ggerganov/imtui-wip/blob/master/src/example_ncurses1.cpp)

-The current implementation is experimental, so don't expect all things to work.
+*Note: the current implementation is experimental, so don't expect all things to work.*

 ## Building